codewithsergio/Photobooth-Layout-Maker/README.md

 # Photobooth Layout Maker

-This project is a layout maker so customers are able to design their own event's photobooth layouts on the web and download their designs.
+This project is a layout maker so customers are able to design their own event's photobooth layouts on the web and export them as a png file.

-## Goals: users should be able to
+## Features

 - add and update text
 - change text